Last updated on March 10, 2026

 Microscopic particles (dust, dirt, soot, smoke, etc., which can be made up of hundreds of different chemicals) that penetrate deep into the lungs and bloodstream, causing long-term health effects, are also called particle pollution.

 Around the world, prolonged exposure to ship emissions has been linked to higher rates of asthma, lung disease, and cardiovascular conditions.
-The most severe health impacts are concentrated in coastal and port communities, where populations are regularly exposed to high concentrations of air pollutants.
-Environmentally, these pollutants accelerate climate change, damage coastal ecosystems, and contribute to ocean acidification
+The most severe health impacts are concentrated in coastal and port communities.
+Environmentally, these pollutants accelerate climate change, damage coastal ecosystems, and contribute to ocean acidification.

 These pressures are driving a rapid policy shift, and operators must act now to keep pace.